MirrorNetworking/Mirror/doc/Articles/Components/NetworkManager.md

 ## Properties
 -   **dontDestroyOnLoad**
-    Use this property to control whether or not Mirror should destroy the game object with the Network Manager when the Scene changes.
-Tick this checkbox to ensure Mirror does not destroy your Network Manager game object when the Scene changes in your game.
-Untick the checkbox if you want Mirror to destroy the game object when the Scene it exists in is no longer the active Scene.
+    Use this property to control whether or not MirrorNG should destroy the game object with the Network Manager when the Scene changes.
+Tick this checkbox to ensure MirrorNG does not destroy your Network Manager game object when the Scene changes in your game.
+Untick the checkbox if you want MirrorNG to destroy the game object when the Scene it exists in is no longer the active Scene.
 This is useful if you want to manage multiple, separate Network Manager game objects in each of your Scenes.
 This checkbox is ticked by default.
 -   **runInBackground**
     Use this property to control whether the networked game runs when the window it is running in is not focused.
 Tick the checkbox if you want it to run; untick it if you want the game to stop running when the window is not focused.
 This checkbox is ticked by default.
 You need to enable this property if you want to run multiple instances of a program on the same machine, such as when testing using localhost.
 You should disable it when deploying to mobile platforms.
 When enabled, it sets Application.runInBackground to true when the Network Manager starts up.
 You can also set this property from the Unity menu: Edit \> Project Settings, then select the Player category, and navigate to the Resolution and Presentation panel.
 -   **startOnHeadless**